efwGrp/efw4.X/docs/e/index.md

 # EFW Framework

-An **Enterprise Framework for Web** with a goal-oriented approach to building fast web systems using Ajax and server-side JavaScript.
+An **Enterprise Framework for Web** with a goal-oriented approach to building fast web systems using Ajax and server-side JavaScript, provided by ESCCO.

 ## Introduction